- Records from multiple USBDUX boards

 The output format is ASCII.
 The data can be imported into GNUPLOT, scilab or octave.
 The first column is the sample number (RAW on) or the time in seconds (RAW off).
 The next columns represent the (raw/physical) data from the comedi device.

-UBUNTU repository for precise and trusty: In your package manager just add "ppa:berndporr/usbdux" or run in the termninal
+UBUNTU repository: In your package manager just add "ppa:berndporr/usbdux" or run in the termninal

 sudo add-apt-repository ppa:berndporr/usbdux